mstksg/mutable/doc/02-mutable-and-ref.md

 class Mutable m a where
     type Ref m a = v     | v -> a

     thawRef   :: a -> m (Ref m a)
     freezeRef :: Ref m a -> m a
     copyRef   :: Ref m a -> a -> m ()

+    -- ... plus some more methods that can be implemented using -- the others in most cases
 ```

 An instance of `Mutable m a` is an `a` that has a "mutable version" that can be